 All Year 7 pupils study French for three hours a week.
 In Year 8, all pupils continue with French and pupils who show an aptitude for language also study German.
-Currently all pupils are also offered the opportunity to study Spanish in Year 7 and Year 8.
+Currently all pupils are also offered the opportunity to study Spanish in Year 8.
 In Year 7, the main focus is on learning to use the Target Language as the language of communication, whilst developing grammatical competence.
 Pupils learn to express their needs and opinions; to participate in a number of increasingly complex and challenging classroom routines (such as discussing how they are, who is going to be a volunteer that lesson, evaluating each other’s performance, how long the register will take, etc).
 Pupils also learn to discuss their likes and dislikes; to use the past tense to talk about what they did at the weekend, and to express their appreciation of French paintings.
 They also develop their cultural understanding with the study of poetry and fables.

 In Year 8 French, pupils continue to develop their grammatical competence, advancing their fluency in the target language.
 They work on the future tense; study a film, “Les Choristes” and the topic of the French-speaking world, which introduces pupils to Francophone cultures, traditions and societies around the world.
 In German and Spanish in Year 8 pupils focus on the language of communication and start to develop their grammatical competence in their second language.

-Students are encouraged to continue with at least 1 language to GCSE level and in Key Stage 4 they have 2 or 3 lessons per week for French and 2 lessons in their second language.
+Students are encouraged to continue with at least one language to GCSE level and in Key Stage 4 they have two or three lessons per week for French and two lessons in their second language.
 Students follow the AQA Languages GCSE course.
-Students are assessed in the 4 skill areas of listening, speaking, reading and writing.
+Students are assessed in the four skill areas of listening, speaking, reading and writing.